Acadian Lines Limited Scholarship

 Eaton Foundation Scholarship in Business Studies

-A scholarship is awarded annually to a student entering fourth year in the Commerce program who has the highest average mark in Introduction to Marketing, Buyer Behaviour, and Marketing Research, and who has demonstrated high academic standing throughout his or her previous years of study.
-It is awarded automatically in May by the SBA scholarship committee, in the amount of $2000.
+A scholarship is awarded annually to a student entering fourth year in the Commerce program who has the highest average mark in Introduction to Marketing, Consumer Behaviour, and Marketing Research, and who has demonstrated high academic standing throughout their previous years of study.
+It is awarded automatically in May by the undergraduate scholarship committee, in the amount of $2000.

 Marjorie Manning Fountain Scholarships

 At least two non-renewable entrance scholarships of $5,000 are awarded each year to students from Atlantic Canada enrolling in the Faculty of Management directly from high school who have demonstrated a high level of academic achievement and financial need.
 Submit the General Entrance Award Application by March 15.
 See dal.ca/scholarships for more information.

 Several scholarships of varying amounts will be awarded annually to third and fourth year students of scholarship standing and good character who are proceeding to a degree in Commerce.
 Application not required.